Machu Picchu Ticket Changes: Half Day is Still Better than None

-- All Machu Picchu tickets purchased for entry after July 1 will be for half-day only.
+- All Machu Picchu tickets are for half-day only.

 - Tickets for Huayna Picchu and Machu Picchu Mountain hikes in 2018 are now available on official government website.

 - As of January 1, 2018 all tickets are being checked for time limits.
-Including the hikes to Huayna Picchu and MP Mountain after July 1, may be allowed up to 6 and 7 hours respectively, to complete the hikes and still have time for guided tours of the ruins.
+Including the hikes to Huayna Picchu and MP Mountain who used to be allowed up to 6 and 7 hours respectively, to complete the hikes and still have time for guided tours of the ruins.
 If you leave the park, visitors with morning tickets will not be allowed to re-enter after 12 Noon.

 What you need to know:

-- It is possible for visitors after July 1 to buy morning and afternoon tickets for the same day if they want to pay for two entries.
+- It is possible for visitors to buy morning and afternoon tickets for the same day if they want to pay for two entries.
 You may need to exit and re-enter.

 - Hikers who enter from the Inca Trail will have access to the ruins for half day with a limit up to 2 visits.
 This includes 2nd day of the easy 1-day hike.

 - Perurail has added few more morning trains from Ollantaytambo to Aguas Calientes (Machu Picchu Pueblo Station)